MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 <img src="assets/images/user-story-3.png"></details>
 <hr>

-    4."As a user who not tech savy, I want to be able to read, understand and navigate an easy and understandable website."
+    4."As a user who not tech savy, I want the quiz to be easy to navigate through and still be able to have as good of an experience as someone who knows how to navigate online better than me."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Navigation| Navigate to any pages in the site, and perform desired goal | Finds the information they wanted | Works as expected |